tbwiik/Travelu/travelu/restserver/API-Methods.md

 ## POST
-Post-requests are used for creating or updating information on something that already exists.
+Post-requests are used for adding new information either directly or as a child of something that already exists.

 ### addDestinationJSON(String destinationJSON)